 Ariana Grande From the "God Is a Woman" Music Video

 This image of Ariana Grande floating in a celestial pool of blue and lavender paint is all over Instagram, which is why it has the potential to be one of the most relevant pop-culture costumes this Halloween.
 At least we think so.
-All you need is a nude bodysuit, some hair chalk to liven up a braid (we recommend using Splat's Violet Sky Hair Chalk $6), and some purple-blue body paint applied in messy streaks.
+All you need is a nude bodysuit, some hair chalk to liven up a braid (we recommend using Splat's Violet Sky Hair Chalk, $6), and some purple-blue body paint applied in messy streaks.
 Finish with some mascara and a lilac liquid lipstick, like Nyx's Liquid Cream Suede Lipstick in Sway ($7).

 For bonus points, try re-creating Ari's classic winged liner look.
 Then you'll be able to check off pop diva from your Halloween costume master list.

 YouTuber Claudia Sulewski films an easy-to-follow (and even easier to re-create) deer makeup tutorial.
 Consider this the 2018 version of the cat costume everyone has worn in the past.
-Although almost any brown and pink-toned palette will do, she used the Lorac Pro Mega 3 Palette ($59), along with white and black eye shadow/liner, to this doe-eyed end result.
+Although almost any brown and pink-toned palette will do, she used the Lorac Pro Mega 3 Palette ($59), along with white and black eye shadow/liner, to create this doe-eyed result.

 Kiss Group Costume

-If it's a group costume you're looking for, do as Little Mix did and adorn your face with black face paint and dark lipstick to channel the famed '80s band Kiss.
+If it's a group costume you're looking for, do as Little Mix did and adorn your face with black face paint and dark lipstick to channel the famed '80s band, Kiss.
 Depending on which band member you become, you only need a single shade of face paint, and maybe a stencil, too.

 Snapchat Filter Makeup

 Re-creating Snapchat filters is always a hit.
-(For proof, check out our tutorial from last year, in which we showed how to achieve the Golden Goddess filter IRL).
+(For proof, check out our tutorial from last year, in which we showed how to achieve the Snapchat butterfly filter IRL).
 This YouTube tutorial lays out each step you need to achieve the Flower + Freckles filter.
 While it gets pretty in-depth, the basics you'll need to successfully replicate this look are faux freckles (or real freckles, if you're lucky enough to have them!), glowy skin, and a hibiscus flower.

 Cheryl Blossom is the Morticia of Riverdale.
 She's confident, powerful, and a little dark, too.
 While this may require temporary hair dye or a wig for those of us who aren't blessed with naturally ruby-red hair (which is most of us), the makeup look is super easy to achieve.
-All you need is a pale foundation, a bit of blush, bold lash-lengthening mascara, and a ruby-red lipstick.
+All you need is a pale foundation, a bit of blush, bold lash-lengthening mascara, and ruby-red lipstick.
 Reach for Lime Crime's Matte Velvetine Lipstick in Red Velvet ($20), which happens to be the exact shade actress Madelaine Petsch wears on the show.

 (Speaking of Madelaine Petsch, make sure you check out her exclusive Byrdie interview.)

 It's hard to nail the mermaid look without tons of products and some hard-to-follow application techniques, but YouTuber Kate Manihera shows us that it's entirely possible.
-Her silvery-blue makeup is spot-on and surprisingly easy to replicate (simply watch the whole video to see each and every products she uses).
+Her silvery-blue makeup is spot-on and surprisingly easy to replicate (simply watch the whole video to see every product she uses).
 You probably won't believe this, but the scales are the easiest part of this look.
 Hint: Applying them involves a fishnet stocking.